jessebuckmann/sample_preparation_module/Coordination/_Templates/progress_checklist.md

-/* adjust and put the following line as the issue title, then can clear this comment (version 07072020) */ Reporting checklist for {your name}
+/* adjust and put the following line as the issue title, then clear this comment (version 07072020) */

+Reporting checklist for {your name}

 ### Part 1: Building up